-Hospitalization data collected by the U.S. Department of Health and Human Services (HHS) could help researchers, policy makers, and health leaders prevent future outbreaks, potentially saving lives.
+Hospitalization data collected by HHS could help researchers, policy makers, and health leaders prevent future outbreaks, potentially saving lives.
 These reports include trends in ventilator usage and the number of inpatient and ICU beds occupied by patients with COVID-19.

 “At this point, I think it’s reckless.
-It’s endangering people,” says Ryan Panchadsaram, co-founder of COVID Exit Strategy and a former data official in the Obama administration.
+It’s endangering people,” says Ryan Panchadsaram, cofounder of the nonpartisan volunteer group COVIDExitStrategy.org and a former data official in the Obama administration.
 “We’re now in the third wave, and I think our only way out is really open, transparent, and actionable information.”

 Health experts say the quality of the data has been compromised by the shift in collection from the HHS to the CDC in July.
 Hospitals had to adjust to burdensome new reporting requirements and the information is no longer checked and analyzed by CDC epidemiologists and other experts.

-An October 27 analysis obtained by NPR showed that ventilator use and ICU and inpatient bed capacity have increased 14 to 16% over the past month.
-Based on data from nearly 5,000 facilities, 24% of hospitals are using more than 80% of their ICU capacity.
-Hospitals in Tampa, Birmingham, and New York are over 95% ICU capacity.
+An October 27 analysis obtained by NPR show-ed that ventilator use and ICU and inpatient bed capacity had increased 14 to 16% over the previous month.
+Based on data from nearly 5,000 facilities, 24% of hospitals were using more than 80% of their ICU capacity at the time of the analysis.
+Hospitals in Tampa, Florida; Birmingham, Alabama; and New York City were over 95% ICU capacity.